FuelGhoul/FuelGhoul/README.md

 - 👋 Hey, I’m @FuelGhoul
 - 👀 I'm interested in making WoW UI's
-My discord name is k.aguya
+My discord name is bx.do

 <!---
 FuelGhoul/FuelGhoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.